jaideepsinhdabhi/JustDataML/README.md

 - `-T, --Train`: [Optional] If provided, it initiates model training based on the specified data_config file.

-    Note : Ensure that the Data_Config.csv file and Datafile is available in the "Data" folder.
+    Note: Ensure that the Data_Config.csv file and Datafile are available in the "Data" folder.

 - `-P, --Predict`: [Optional] If provided, performs prediction using the trained model.
 Make sure not to delete or modify the artifact folder to get the results.

-- `-O, --Output`: [Required with -P (--Predict)] Specifies the output name for the predicted dataframe generated from the test data.
+- `-O, --Output`: [Required with -P (--Predict)] Specifies the output name for the predicted data frame generated from the test data.
-    Note: it will also generate Model_summary file and if Hyperparameter is given Yes in Config file then it will generate stats file for that too
+    Note: it will also generate a Model_summary file and if Hyperparameter is given Yes in the Config file then it will generate a stats file for that too